Head and Shoulder Patterns

 2. The duration of the pattern is small

-If the pattern takes a small time it is less likely to reverse a trend, it’s just a complex pullback.
-Here’s the thing: A Head and Shoulders that take more to form are MORE significant than a Head and Shoulders that take less to form.
+If the pattern takes a short time, it is less likely to reverse a trend; it’s just a complex pullback.
+Here’s the thing: Head and Shoulders that take more time to form are more significant than those that take less time to form.

 Why?